xenesisaco/xenesisaco-Credit_Risk_Analysi/README.md

 ### EasyEnsembleClassifier
-Now, the balanced accuracy score is high to about 93%.
+The balanced accuracy score is high at around 93%.
-The high_risk precision is still low at 7% only with 91% sensitivity which makes a F1 of only 14%.
+WIth only 91% sensitivity and with the high_risk precision is still low at 7%. makes a F1 of only 14%.
-Due to a lower number of false positives, the low_risk sensitivity is now 94% with 100% presicion.
+With low_risk sensitivity at 94% due to a lower number of false positives, with 100% presicion.

 ![1 1](https://user-images.githubusercontent.com/98041751/172725768-c49876b2-a026-40d8-bc32-74b3903f843c.png)